JaccaK/VibeClipper/README.md

 *--add_fake*/*-fake*, Adds a fake subtitle at the start of the SRT to make dragging the SRT onto NLE timelines easier.

 ## Example usage
-py vibeclipper.py -v -lang en -save "P:/ATH/TO/FILE.mp4"
+py vibeclipper.py -v -lang en -save -dedupe "P:/ATH/TO/FILE.mp4"

 The -v flag will cause the LLM and Whisper to output their "thought process"

 The -lang flag will set the language of the whisper model, in this case "en" for English.

 -save will tell the program to save whatever Whisper transcribes to "P:/ATH/TO/FILE.mp4.in.srt"

+-dedupe causes the transcription to run an extra step that removes duplicate lines to avoid spamming the same line over and over again.

 The output will be saved as "P:/ATH/TO/FILE.mp4.out.srt"